Netanyahu’s annexation pledge aggressive electoral propaganda: Iraq

 Meanwhile, Jordan on Thursday urged the permanent members of the UN Security Council to take "immediate and effective" actions against Netanyahu's pledge to annex the Jordan Valley and the adjacent northern Dead Sea in the occupied West Bank.

-Speaking at a meeting in Amman with ambassadors from the US, Britain, France, China and Russia, Jordanian Foreign Minister Ayman Safadi called on the international community to take a clear stand and denounce the Israeli prime minister’s statement.
+Speaking at a meeting in Amman with ambassadors from the United States, Britain, France, China and Russia, Jordanian Foreign Minister Ayman Safadi called on the international community to take a clear stand and denounce the Israeli prime minister’s statement.

 Safadi said the implementation of the announcement will jeopardize the so-called two-state solution.